justinallen/justinallen/README.md

 - 👋 Hi, I’m @justinallen
-- 👀 I’m interested in digital humanities and data journalism.
+- 👀 I’m interested in digital humanities, data journalism, archives and maps.
 - 📖 Looking to collaborate on digital publications.
 - ✊ Also up for helping build people-power with civic tech.
 - 📫 I can be reached at j@justinallen.us